rebuschain/rebus.docs/index.md

 # Introduction

-## **Origin Story**

-Rebus originates & evolves from a **community driven initiative**, prompted by dozens of developers, validators & delegators in the Cosmos ecosystem.
-The shared vision is to **preserve the neutrality, performance & reliability** of the Cosmos Hub and offload smart contract deployment to a dedicated sister Hub.

-Some of the founding principles centre around:

-⚪️ Inception of the **worlds first permission-less, designated interoperable smart contract network.**

-⚪️ Pioneering **CosmWasm development** **and adoption**.

-⚪️ Eliminating common smart contract **L1 bottlenecks** (poor scalability, non-interoperability, high fees, concentrated governance control).

-⚪️ **Sister Hub to the Cosmos Hub** - Preserving the neutrality of the Hub by offloading smart contract usage/congestion to a designated contract zone.

-⚪️ **Governance by ATOM stakers which become REBUS stakers**.
-Stakedrop where 47% of the genesis supply goes to ATOM stakers on a 1:1 basis.

-⚪️ **Eliminating potential legal limitations** (Rebus has not/will not conduct any form of seed sale, private sale or public sale.
-All $REBUS entered circulation via the decentralized network launch on October 1st 2021)

 ## **What is Rebus?**

-Rebus is an open source platform for **interoperable smart contracts** which automatically executes, controls or documents a procedure of relevant events and actions according to the terms of such contract or agreement to be valid & usable across multiple sovereign networks.
+Rebus is a platform built to host blockchain applications (EVM) and native Vaults usable across multiple sovereign networks.

 ### **Why Rebus?**

 Rebus as a **sovereign public blockchain** in the Cosmos ecosystem, aims to provide an environment for the deployment of interoperable smart contracts.
-The network serves as a **decentralized, permissionless & censorship resistant** avenue for developers to efficiently and securely launch smart contracts using proven frameworks and compile them in various languages **Rust & Go.**
+The network serves as a **decentralized, permissionless & censorship resistant** avenue for developers to efficiently and securely launch smart contracts using standard framworks.

-Battle tested contract modules such as **CosmWasm**, allow for **decentralized applications** (dapps) to be compiled on robust and secure multi-chain smart contracts.
-Additional specialized modules may be introduced at any time via on-chain governance.

-### **Inter Blockchain Communication (IBC)**
+### **Inter Blockchain Communication (IBC) and Interchain Account (ICA)**

-At the heart of Cosmos ecosystem is the Inter Blockchain Communication Protocol (IBC), which sets the table for an interoperable base layer 0 to now be used to transfer data packets across thousands of independent networks supporting IBC.
-Naturally, the next evolutionary milestone is to enable cross-network smart contracts.
-This enables Rebus smart contracts to interoperate with all IBC enabled networks.
+At the heart of Cosmos ecosystem is the Inter Blockchain Communication Protocol (IBC) and then the Interchain Account (ICA), which sets the table for an interoperable base layer 0 to now be used to transfer data packets across thousands of independent networks supporting IBC/ICA.
+This enables Rebus smart contracts and Rebus Vaults to interoperate with all IBC enabled networks.

 ### **Cosmos SDK**